Ethiopia says army clearing Tigrayan forces from two northern regions | Law-Order

 Ethiopia says army clearing Tigrayan forces from two northern regions

-The Tigrayan leadership denies this.
-Asked about allegations by Tigrayan media and a TPLF spokesman of air strikes by the Ethiopian military on civilian targets within Tigray over the past two days, Billene said the government did not target civilians.
+The Ethiopian government labels the TPLF a terrorist organisation.
+TRADING BLAME The federal government has in recent months detained thousands https://www.reuters.com/world/africa/ethiopia-conflict-marked-by-violations-all-sides-mass-arrests-un-2021-12-17 of people, many of whom are ethnic Tigrayans, on suspicion of supporting the TPLF.
+On Tuesday, Abraha Desta, one of the highest-profile Tigrayans arrested, announced his release from prison in a Facebook post.

-A government spokeswoman said on Tuesday the Ethiopian army was clearing rebellious Tigrayan forces from the northern Amhara and Afar regions, dismissing Tigrayan statements that their forces were retreating voluntarily to create an "opening for peace".
+The Ethiopian government said on Tuesday the army was clearing rebellious Tigrayan forces from the northern Amhara and Afar regions, dismissing Tigrayan statements that their forces were retreating voluntarily to create an "opening for peace".

 "As we have seen in recent weeks, the national defence forces together with allied forces from the Afar region and the Amhara region have made considerable gains in reversing the occupation by TPLF of many Amhara and Afar towns," government spokeswoman Billene Seyoum told a news conference.
 "These gains have been made in very heavy battles that have been undertaken over the past weeks, the most recent being the full clearing of TPLF from North Wollo Zone and liberating its strategic capital Woldiya," Billene said.